Collapse of the World Trade Center: Fireproofing

-The two crashes

-Aircraft impacts and resultant fires
+Effects of the airplane impacts

 During the September 11 attacks, four teams of al-Qaeda terrorists hijacked four different jetliners.
 Two of these jetliners, American Airlines Flight 11 and United Airlines Flight 175, both Boeing 767s, were hijacked after takeoff from Boston's Logan International Airport.
-In its final moments, American Airlines Flight 11 flew south over Manhattan and crashed at roughly 440 mph into the northern facade of the North Tower (WTC 1) at 8:46 a.m., impacting on the 93rd through 99th floors.
+In its final moments, American Airlines Flight 11 flew south over Manhattan and crashed at roughly 440 mph into the northern facade of the North Tower (WTC 1) at 8:46 a.m., hitting the 93rd through 99th floors.
 Seventeen minutes later, United Airlines Flight 175 flew northeast, over New York Harbor, and crashed into the southern facade of the South Tower (WTC 2) at 9:03 a.m., striking between the 77th through 85th floors at 540 mph.

-The impacts failed the exterior columns in the regions hit by the fuselage, engines, and fuel filled wing section (34 columns in the North Tower and 26 in the South Tower).
+The impacts caused failures in the exterior columns in the regions hit by the fuselage, engines, and fuel-filled wing sections (34 columns in the North Tower and 26 in the South Tower).
 Damage also extended to the tips of the wings and tailfin.
 In addition, several core columns were either severed or heavily damaged, especially in the path of the fuselage.

-About one third of the fuel was consumed in the initial impact and resulting fireball.
-The fireball from Flight 175's impact was also noticeably larger than the one from Flight 11's despite the former carrying less fuel, possibly because the off-center angle of impact allowed more of the fuel to explode outwards.
+About one third of the jet fuel was consumed in the initial impact and resulting fireball.
 Some fuel from the impact traveled down at least one elevator shaft and exploded on the 78th floor of the North Tower, as well as in the main lobby.
-The light construction and hollow nature of the structures allowed the jet fuel to penetrate far inside the towers, igniting many large fires simultaneously over a wide area of the impacted floors.
-The fuel from the planes burned at most for a few minutes, but the contents of the buildings burned over the next hour or hour and a half.
-As Flight 175 struck the South Tower, the shockwave shattered glass on the east face of the North Tower adjacent to the fireball, which aggravated the fires already burning in the North Tower and released plumes of smoke from the newly-opened windows.
-It is unknown if Flight 11's impact did the same to windows on the South Tower.
-In any case, the major debris from Flight 11 flew past the South Tower, while the more significant pieces of wreckage from Flight 175 similarly missed the already-burning North Tower.
-With both instances, some of these parts landed on other nearby buildings, resulting in further destruction.
+The towers' light construction and hollowness allowed the burning fuel to penetrate far inside them, igniting many large fires simultaneously over a wide area of the impacted floors.
+The fuel burned for at most a few minutes, but the buildings' contents burned over the next hour or hour and a half.

+As Flight 175 struck the South Tower, the shockwave shattered glass on the east face of the North Tower adjacent to the fireball, which aggravated the fires already burning in the North Tower and released plumes of smoke from the newly opened windows.
+It is unknown whether Flight 11's impact did the same to windows on the South Tower.
+In any case, the major debris from Flight 11 flew past the South Tower, while the more significant pieces of wreckage from Flight 175 similarly missed the already burning North Tower.
+In both instances, some of these parts landed on other nearby buildings, resulting in further destruction.